I installed Beaver Themer, now what?

 Which themes does Beaver Themer support?

-1 Builder menu in WordPress admin panel
+1 Beaver Builder menu in the WordPress admin panel

-Tip: Can't see Builder in your WordPress admin panel?
+Tip: Can't see Beaver Builder in your WordPress admin panel?
 See the article about how to enable it.

 2a New menu

-3 Module field connections
+3 Field connections

 Got it.
 What's next?